alelawsoWTAMU/CIDM_6325_Final_Project_Lawson/docs/adr/adr-1.0.6-local-expert-verification-system.md

 - Badge is Bootstrap 5 success badge with custom styling

 #### Messaging
-- Clear success message for homeowners: "Welcome to Home Maintenance Compass!"
+- Clear success message for homeowners: "Welcome to Homestead Compass!"
 - Informative message for experts: "Your expert application has been submitted.
 An administrator will review..."
 - Error message when unverified expert tries to create tip: "Only verified experts can share tips."